- Creating Modifiers

 Forcing a Minimum/Maximum Amount of Modifiers

-In some cases, clients will need the ability to restrict the amount of modifiers than can be ordered along with the product.
-Clients are able to set a minimum amount, a maximum amount, or both.
+In some cases, you might need the ability to restrict the amount of modifiers than can be ordered along with an item.
+In this case, you are able to set a minimum amount, a maximum amount, or both.
 Instances in where this would be used is:

 - Minimum – Customers have to choose at least a certain number of modifiers.
 Example: at least one flavor for a smoothie beverage.